The best pitching performance ever for all 30 teams

 For argument's sake: Dean Chance won the Cy Young Award in 1964 when he went 20-9 with a 1.65 ERA, throwing 15 complete games and 11 shutouts -- even though he didn't join the rotation for good until the end of May.
 On June 6, he threw 14 scoreless innings against the Yankees, striking out 12 and allowing just three hits, good for a Game Score of 116 (although he ended up with a no-decision).

-Most likely to beat it: Shohei Ohtani is certainly capable of a game where everything comes together and he pitches a 16-strikeout no-hitter.
+Most likely to beat it: Now that Shohei Ohtani is healthy again, we can dream of that game in which everything comes together and he pitches a 16-strikeout no-hitter.

 Noteworthy: Not surprisingly, Ryan is also the king of the Game Score.
 He has four games of 100-plus.
 The only pitcher with more (since 1908) is Walter Johnson, who had seven, but all of his were in outings of 12 innings or more.
 Three of Ryan's four 100s were nine-inning outings and the fourth was 10 innings.
-Put it this way: There have been just 15 nine-inning Game Scores of 100 or more and Ryan has three of them.
+Put it this way: There have been just 15 nine-inning Game Scores of 100 or more, and Ryan has three of them.

 Houston Astros: Mike Scott (Sept.
 25, 1986, versus Giants)

-Note: Editor's note: This original version of this story ran on June 27, 2018.
-As part of ESPN's Strikeout Saturday on March 28, 2020, David Schoenfield updated his evaluations, particularly of who's most likely to beat each team's best-ever pitching performance.